Skip to main content

 Maine law observes the 50% rule of modified comparative negligence.
 This means that an injured party may still recover damages so long as any fault of their own is 49% or less responsible for causing their injuries.

 However, Maine does not use a percentage when calculating the damages.
-Instead, the jury is instructed to to consider the injured party’s share in responsibility and reduce the damages accordingly by a dollar amount.
+Instead, the jury is instructed to consider the injured party’s share in responsibility and reduce the damages accordingly by a dollar amount.

 If there are multiple defendants, Maine also holds each of these parties who caused the injury joint and severally liable.
 This allows the injured party to recover their damages from one person and then shifts the responsibility over to the defendant to recover the portion of damages for the fault of others who contributed to the injuries.